“GRDSLAB” — CONCRETE SLAB ON GRADE ANALYSIS

 g.
 Load at interior and corner of slab distributed uniformly of a circular contact area.

-3. Other basic assumptions used in the flexural analysis of the “Slab on Grade” worksheet are as follows:
+h.
+Full contact (support) between the slab and foundation. - Other basic assumptions used in the flexural analysis of the “Slab on Grade” worksheet are as follows:

 a.
 Slab viewed as a plate on a liquid foundation with full subgrade contact (subgrade modeled as a series